-You can also use automated tools to develop surveys for customer feedback.
+You can also use automated tools and custom mobile app development softwares to develop surveys for customer feedback.
 It is common practice in a lot of restaurants.
 Every time you dine in, you will receive a survey on your phone asking about the service.
 It is a great way for marketers to get reviews and stay connected with the customer base.

 Latest Updates and Deals

 If you have an automated setup, sending updates can be a piece of cake.
 You can use this to let customers know about all new launches, updates in services, or sales.

 Marketing agencies have many clients, and all have active social media accounts.
 Instead of making posts every day, they schedule them once or twice a week.
 The scheduled posts automatically get posted on a specific date and time.
 It saves time, and there is no chance of missing out on a post.

 Suppose you are arranging an online seminar.
 You can ask all your attendees to fill out a registration form online that asks for their email IDs.
 Once you have the data, the rest is on the automation tool.
 It will start by sending a thank you or welcome email.
 Later on, the email updates become continual and automated.
 All your attendees could become forgotten leads if you didn’t use automated marketing.

 We have all talked to a bot at least once while contacting a business.
 A large number of queries generated by customers are more or less the same.
 Setting up a chatbot can help in filtering out FAQs.
 The bot already has the answers to those questions, and you need lesser human beings on the customer care end.

 Customers receive trigger emails right after a specific action.
 You might have received an email right after you finished a free software trial.
 Another example can be after you put some things in your cart but don’t end up buying them.
 Often, they can generate trigger reactions from customers and help you make a sale.